elunna/nerfhack-changelog/README.md

 * The Dragon of Bactria level was added from NetHack Fourk; the green dragon was replaced with a white dragon
 * All Soko zoos have the white dragon guarding the treasure.
 * The zoos in Soko have been expanded slightly.
+* Flavored most Sokoban levels with more iron bars.
+* Decorated the levels with white dragon statues in honor of the new steward.
 * In addition to the amulet and bag, the Sokoban prize can also be a cloak of magic resistance or a magic marker.
 * Sokoban prizes are always erodeproofed.
 * Stop Sokoban guilt after acquiring the prize.
 * The iron bars in some of the Soko levels can be phased through, but it now incurs a Luck penalty.
 * You will now receive a message when incurring a Sokobon Luck penalty.
+* Sokoban maps above puzzle #2 get 2 mimics.

 ### Fort Ludios
 * Ported two Fort Ludios variants (Evil/Un)